Ward

 What specialist care does the Acute Frailty Unit provide?

 We specialise in frailty, dementia and delirium and assess, diagnose, treat, and care for our patients.
-We aim to improve the patient’s health sufficiently to enable discharge/transfer where possible on the same day or within 72 hours.
+We aim to improve the patient’s health sufficiently to enable discharge or transfer where possible on the same day or within 72 hours.

 Definitions